 Installing Herbie

 Herbie supports Linux, macOS, and Windows.
-To start, install Racket, which Herbie is written in.
+To start, install Racket.
 Then install Herbie, either from a package, from source, or via a Docker image.

 Installing Racket

 Install Racket either using the official installer or distro-provided packages.
-Versions as old as 8.0 are supported, but more recent versions are faster.
-We strongly recommend v8.7 or newer.
+Versions as old as 8.10 are supported, but more recent versions are faster.

 On Linux, we recommend against installing Racket via Snap.
-If you must install Racket from Snap, locate Herbie and all other packages in your home directory or another allow-listed directory.
+If you must install Racket from Snap, install from source and store that source directory in your home directory or another allow-listed directory.

 Test that Racket is installed correctly and has a correct version: